Stocks turn lower as bond yields continue their upward march

 “The market tends to do better when the good news is further out and struggle more when it is in hand," he said.
 “There's really nothing currently as the next catalyst.”

-Crude oil prices jumped 3.8% after OPEC members agreed to leave most of their existing oil production cuts in place.
+The price of U.S. crude oil jumped 4.2% after OPEC members agreed to leave most of their existing oil production cuts in place.
 That helped send energy company stocks broadly higher.
-Exxon Mobil rose 2.4% and ConocoPhillips rose 2.1%.
+Exxon Mobil rose 3.8% and ConocoPhillips rose 4%.

 The Senate is moving forward with President Joe Biden's stimulus bill, with most of the negotiations now happening between the more moderate Democrats in the Senate and the White House.